Posted: 04 / 11 / 2020

 Beth normally works 5 days a week and earns £350 a week.
 Her company is suffering reduced sales due to coronavirus.
 Rather than making Beth redundant, the company puts Beth on the Job Support Scheme, working 2 days a week (40% of her usual hours).

 - Her employer pays Beth £140 for the days she works.

 - And for the time she is not working (3 days or 60%, worth £210), she will also earn 2/3, or £140, bringing her total earnings to £280, 80% of her normal wage.

 - The Government will give a grant worth £130 (61.67% of hours not worked) to Beth’s employer to support them in keeping Beth’s job.

 |Gov’t Grant (% of normal wages)||49%||37%||31%||25%||10%|

 How do I apply

-The new Job Support Scheme (JSS Open and JSS Closed) has been postponed until December, with further guidance being released on it’s launch.
+The new Job Support Scheme (JSS Open and JSS Closed) has been postponed indefinitely.
+As we receive further guidance, we will update this page.

 Job Support Scheme – Expansion for Closed Business Premises